gurudarshan266/FSS-HW-Group-P/Project/code/Readme.md

-# Impact of tuning on Ensemble learners
+# Impact of Parameter Tuning and Ensemble Methods on Fault Prediction Models (Group P)

 ## Description
 The project compares the performance (F1-score and Accuracy) of ensemble learners with that of individual learners.